 Audio & Podcasts

-Rita Dove was born in Akron, Ohio in 1952, the daughter of one of the first black chemists in the tire industry.
+Rita Dove was born in Akron, Ohio, the daughter of one of the first black chemists in the tire industry.
 Dove was encouraged to read widely by her parents, and excelled in school.
 She was named a Presidential Scholar, one of the top one hundred high-school graduates in the country and attended Miami University in Ohio as a National Merit Scholar.
 After graduating, Dove received a Fulbright to study at the University of Tübingen in West Germany, and later earned an MFA at the Iowa Writers' Workshop where she met her husband, the German writer Fred Viebahn.
 Dove made her formal literary debut in 1980 with the poetry collection The Yellow House on the Corner, which received praise for its sense of history combined with individual detail.
-The book heralded the start of long and productive career, and it also announced the distinctive style that Dove continues to...
+The book heralded the start of long and productive career, and it also announced the distinctive style that Dove continues to develop.
+In...